 - Long Distance Hurdle Jockey Statistics

-We also have a dedicated Newbury tips page that will cover this race as well as all of the other races on the day of the race, see which runners the OLBG racing tipsters are predicting to win this race and the others on the cards.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Newbury Racecourse section for links to these.
+Our dedicated Newbury tips page will not only bring you predictions from the OLBG racing tipsters for the upcoming card that includes the Long Distance Hurdle, but will also have predictions for each meeting at Newbury throughout the season, so be sure to head over there.
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Newbury Racecourse section for links to these.

 Best Horse Racing Betting Sites 2025

-These are the top three quickest-run Long Distance Hurdle over the last 20 renewals:
+These are the top three quickest-run Long Distance Hurdle races over the last 20 renewals:

 - Celestial Halo (5:48.35) in 2013